 The entire twenty-seventh chapter of the Book of Acts describes Saint Paul's final sea journey, from Caesarea to Rome.

-We're immediately reminded of the hazards and uncertainties Paul faced in his travels.
+We're immediately reminded of the hazards Paul faced in his travels.
 Before we even get to verse 5, Luke tells us twice that "the winds were against us."
 The voyage to Rome would continue to be full of danger and hardship.